MPs’ committee votes to scrap High Court judge approval in assisted dying Bill

 When introduced to Parliament last year, the Bill proposed terminally ill adults in the two nations with less than six months to live should be legally allowed to end their lives, subject to approval by two doctors and a High Court judge.

-On Wednesday, a majority of MPs on the 23-member scrutiny committee voted to remove the court-approval clause.
+On Wednesday, MPs on the scrutiny committee voted 15 to seven in favour of removing the court-approval clause.
+Labour MP Jake Richards was absent from the vote.

 Kim Leadbeater, the MP behind the Bill, has proposed to instead establish a voluntary assisted dying commissioner – a judge or former judge – and expert panels featuring a senior legal figure, a psychiatrist and a social worker who would decide on assisted dying applications.